 Sashless windows are for people that want a slick, chic version of the classic double hung look.
 Sashless windows behave in exactly the same way as a double hung window does, in that the panes of glass can be moved up and down.
 The difference is that the sashless window doesn’t have the aluminium barrier, otherwise known as the ‘sash’ between the two panes of glass.
 In other words, the sashless window gives off the impression of one continuous pane of glass.

 Sashless windows are designed to go with outdoor landscaping, in that they tend to be long and thin, and visually complement trees or other tall plants that you might have outdoors.

 Casement windows look and operate a little like doors; unlike sliding windows, they open outwards, and unlike awning windows, they open from the side out.

 The casement window is an ideal choice if you’ve got larger or heavier windows.
-Despite what you may have heard, it’s possible to screen a Casement window.
-Standard fly, fall prevention or security screens can be fitted.
+Despite what you may have heard, it is possible to screen a Casement window.
+Standard fly screens, fall prevention screens or security screens can usually be fitted.

 For this one, think of the classic venetian screen aesthetic, and then apply that to glass.
 Then, you’ll have the louvre window look!

 With recent innovations in the louvre range, it means you can now control your louvres via wall switch or app.
 Perfect for when your louvres are up high or hard-to-reach places.
 And yes, it is possible to add screens to louvre windows, too!

 This modern, stylish approach to windows offers a number of great benefits for your household.
 Firstly, you get precise control over the amount of air and light that is let into the house, which makes these windows ideal for handling the seasons.
 Secondly, these windows can be used to enhance privacy with windows that are facing outwards, making them ideal for any window facing a street or public area.